SAE AUCKLAND BUSINESS CONTINUITY AND SAFETY PLAN

 SAE Creative Media Institute is monitoring the coronavirus (COVID 19) situation and will continue to act on the advice given by the New Zealand government and health authorities.
 Our top priority remains the health and well-being of our community.
 Please find a list of frequently asked questions regarding studying at SAE and the impacts of COVID-19.

-Kia ora SAE students
+Kia ora SAE staff and students

 Ngā mihi nui,